decafjoe/flake8-ownership/README.rst

 ============

 There shouldn't be much to contribute.
 This is a pretty small, simple project.
-If you run into bugs, please file them in the project's issue tracker on Bitbucket.
-Code and documentation patches are welcome, but please shoot me a message before spending much time, so we can make sure the change is in line with the goals of the project.
+If you run into bugs, please file them in the project's `issue tracker on Bitbucket`_.
+Code and documentation patches are welcome, but please file a feature request before spending much time, so we can make sure the change is in line with the goals of the project.

 For development you'll need: